dejanfajfar/nanohr/README.md

 # Recreating the .nanorc

 If you add your own highlighting definitions you will have to update the **.nanorc** file.
-This is one of thos tedious error prone tasks that I want to avoid.
+This is one of those tedious error prone tasks that I want to avoid.

-For thie reason I have created a little script that recreates the **.nanorc** file automatically.
+For this reason I have created a little script that recreates the **.nanorc** file automatically.

 Simply run